 I started pitching to freelance writing job ads, on top of publishing weekly content on my blog and writing guest posts for various sites.

+There are plenty of job boards you can use for this.
 The two job boards I used the most were:

 I pitched to anything and everything – from health to finance, if I thought I could write about it, I’d send off a pitch letter.

 In November – two months after I started writing online – I finally landed my first “real” blogging gig.
 It was for an auto enthusiast blog and they offered $100 for an 800-word post.

 They were looking for a Canadian writer that was also a mother and I fit the profile.
 I still write for them and enjoy writing on a variety of automotive lifestyle topics.